 - the arrangements for continuing your child's education.
 During the first five days of any exclusion you are responsible for your child's education.
 If the exclusion is six days or longer and a suspension, then the school needs to make arrangements to provide education (normally off site) from day six onwards.
 If the exclusion is permanent then the Local Authority will arrange education from day six.
 This does not affect your right of appeal against exclusion;

 - that you have the right to appeal to the governing body's discipline committee;

 - who to contact if you wish to appeal and the latest date for doing so;

-- if the exclusion is fixed term, the date of return to school;
+- if the exclusion is a suspension, the date of return to school;

 - that you have the right to see your child's school record, including attendance and academic performance data.

 During the first five days of any period of exclusion the parent is regarded as responsible for their child's education.
 The parent or carer must ensure that their child is not found in a public place in school hours during this first five days, or a penalty notice may be issued by the Local Authority.